cloudvista/vaa/readme.md

 #### Workflow Analysis
-Workflow analysis is comprised of sequential levels of increasingly nuanced analysis, each of which builds on the prior:
+Workflow analysis is comprised of sequential levels of increasingly nuanced analysis, each of which builds on the other:
-1. Bulk Analysis: Raw unprocessed RPC traffic is quality controlled for completeness and correctness; All RPCs are identified, parsed, and classified by type, use, and client
+1. __Bulk Analysis (Statistical Analysis)__: Raw unprocessed RPC traffic is quality controlled for completeness and correctness.
+RPCs are identified, parsed, and classified by type, use, and client
-2. Sequence Analysis: The longest common sequence of RPCs are identified, and correlated to specific transactions
-3. Screen Analysis: The client screens are identified and correlated to specific types of actions or transactions
-4. Document Analysis:  Workflows as documented in the official client user manuals is identified and broken down to specific actions and transactions
-5. Workflow Correlation Analysis: The actual workflow (Sequence Analysis), the actual screens (Screen Analysis), and the documented workflows (Document Analysis) are correlated to validate and verify completeness and correctness of workflow analysis.
+2. __Workflow Correlation Analysis (Semantic Analysis)__: Correlate the RPC sequences to each client screens and associated user interactions (what the doctor sees and does on the screen is correlated to the RPC sequences that this generates).
+This correlation is built on four parallel analyses:
+i. *Usage Analysis*: Variety of specific RPCs used by specific VistA clients (Example: 850+ distinct RPCs used by CPRS) ii. *Sequence Analysis*: Identify the longest common sequence of RPCs behind each transaction  (Example: RPC sequence for updating an allergy) iii. *Screen Analysis*: Identify the client screens specific to each workflow (Example: screens the user sees when updating an allergy) iv. *Document Analysis*:  Identify the user documentation specific to each workflow (Example: user guide for updating an allergy)

 <p align="center">